AbtinMogharabin/MakeMe-BNN/README.md

 # 5. References

 1. Franchi, G., Laurent, O., Leguéry, M., Bursuc, A., Pilzer, A., & Yao, A. (2024).
-Make Me a BNN: A Simple Strategy for Estimating Bayesian Uncertainty from Pre-trained Models.
-Conference on Computer Vision and Pattern Recognition.
+Make Me a BNN: A Simple Strategy for Estimating Bayesian Uncertainty from Pre-trained Models—conference on Computer Vision and Pattern Recognition.

 2. Wu, A., Nowozin, S., Meeds, E., Turner, R.E., Hernández-Lobato, J.M. & Gaunt, A.L.
 (2018).
 Deterministic variational inference for robust Bayesian neural networks.
 International Conference on Learning Representations.